Steve Benen: Media

-From August 2008 to January 2012, Benen was the lead blogger for the Washington Monthlys "Political Animal" blog.
+From August 2008 to January 2012, Benen was the lead blogger for the Washington Monthlys "Political Animal" blog, taking over from founder Kevin Drum.
 He was the publisher of the political blog The Carpetbagger Report for five years and was the lead editor of Salon.com's Blog Report.

 In July 2009, The Atlantic named Benen one of the top 50 most influential political commentators in the United States.
-In 2012, Benen wrote the introduction to the e-book, "Elephant in the Room: Washington in the Bush Years".

-"Digital Pamphleteer," a short film about Benen's work as a blogger, was created by Bill Simmon and won an award at the Vermont International Film Festival in 2008.
+In 2012, Benen wrote the introduction to the e-book, Elephant in the Room: Washington in the Bush Years.Digital Pamphleteer, a short film about Benen's work as a blogger, was created by Bill Simmon and won an award at the Vermont International Film Festival in 2008.

 Benen's articles and op-eds have appeared in a variety of publications, including The New York Times, the Washington Monthly, The American Prospect, The Huffington Post, and the New York Daily News.
 He has been a contributor to Talking Points Memo, Crooks and Liars, The Guardian, AlterNet, Political Wire, and Seven Days.